alcatrazEscapee/no-tree-punching/README.md

 ![No Tree Punching Banner Image](/img/banner.png)

 This is a minecraft mod meant to add a little more believability to your first few minutes of minecraft play.
-It was initially inspired by features from TerraFirmaCraft, but has since been refocused around the titular feature:
+It was initially inspired by features from TerraFirmaCraft, but has since been refocused around the titular idea:

 **Blocks don't drop anything if broken with the incorrect tool.**

-In addition, vanilla wooden and stone tools have had their recipes removed and are unobtainable.

 In order to cope with this, there are several new features:
  - Rocks are found on the ground and can be picked up without a tool